mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   a primary.
 Default null.
 * maxElectionId: an ObjectId or null.
 The largest electionId ever reported by a primary.
 Default null.
-* servers: a set of ServerDescription instances.
+* servers: a set of ServerDescription instances, one for each of the servers in the topology.
-  Default contains one server: "localhost:27017", ServerType Unknown.
 * stale: a boolean for single-threaded clients, whether the topology must be re-scanned.
   (Not related to maxStalenessSeconds, nor to `stale primaries`_.)